Legal automation in 2025: opportunities, advice and the role of AI

 While the first generation of AI has made some strides in recent years, it’s advances in LLMs that will change the game for in-house legal teams.

-As we prepare to enter 2024, lawyers can automate a wider range of tasks, and with more accuracy.
+But now we're in 2025, and lawyers can automate a wider range of tasks, faster, and with greater accuracy.

 Juro’s new AI legal assistant is a great example of this.
 Juro’s AI Assistant helps you draft, summarize and review contracts ten times faster than with human-led processes.